Dan Cunneen Explained

 Musician

 Cunneen formed his first band, Final Warning, in 1982 with Jeff “Simon” Simoncini, bassist Tim Paul and vocalist Jeff Paul.
-Final Warning were notable for their anti-war political themes and as one of the early hardcore bands to incorporate heavy metal into their sound.[6]
+Final Warning was notable for its anti-war political themes and as one of the early hardcore bands to incorporate heavy metal into their sound.[6]
 [7] After Final Warning broke up in 1987, Cunneen played drums with Portland-based folk-rock singer songwriter Lew Jones.[8]
+Later that year, he joined the punk, rock, and blues band, The Obituaries,[9] a significant part of the 1980s Portland underground scene alongside bands like Napalm Beach, Dead Moon, and Poison Idea.
+Cunneen played drums and co-wrote one song on The Obituaries EP, but left the band mid-tour in 1989.

-After Zipgun’s demise in 1995, Cunneen formed and led the Seattle-based lounge band, Nightcaps with vocalist Theresa Hannam, guitarist Garth Brandenburg and bassist William Herzog.
+Following Zipgun's dissolution in 1995, Cunneen formed and led the Seattle-based lounge band, Nightcaps with vocalist Theresa Hannam, guitarist Garth Brandenburg and bassist William Herzog.
 Nightcaps were an integral part of the mid 1990s Lounge music resurgence that included bands such as Combustible Edison, Squirrel Nut Zippers and Love Jones.
-The Nightcaps were known as one of the few renascent lounge bands to avoid irony and kitsch.[11]
+The Nightcaps were known for avoiding irony and kitsch.[11]

-In 2020, under the moniker "Dan Steely", Cunneen released a single and music video of the Electric Light Orchestra song "Showdown."
+In 2020, under the name "Dan Steely", Cunneen released a single and music video of the Electric Light Orchestra song "Showdown."
 The seven-inch single's B-side features a remix of the A-side, "Showdown (DJ Yot Roc Mix)", in the yacht rock style.

 Disc jockey